MedVisBonn/MedVisBonn.github.io/index.md

 title: "SICS-155"
 ---

 Welcome to the **Phase Recognition in Small Incision Cataract Surgery Videos (SICS-155)** challenge, a Satellite Event of the [MICCAI 2025 conference](https://conferences.miccai.org/2025/en/default.asp) in Daejeon, Republic of Korea!
 Here you can find some general information regarding our challenge, and later on download links for the data and source code show-casing the evaluation procedure.
+Please direct all questions regarding the challenge to [mail-link](mailto:ag.wintergerst@gmail.com).

 ## Challenge abstract